phaubertin/jinue/doc/syscalls/dup.md

 * JINUE_EBADF if the specified target process descriptor is invalid, or does not refer to a process, or is closed.
 * JINUE_EBADF if the specified source descriptor is invalid or is closed.
-* JINUE_EBADF if the specified destination descriptor is invalid.
+* JINUE_EBADF if the specified destination descriptor is already in use.